The Best Method for Handling the Hearsay Evidence Rule and Objections

 Step Two: Is there an applicable hearsay exception?

-If you made an objection, and opposing counsel says that an exception to hearsay applies, you need to be able to explain why it does not apply.
+If your team made an objection, and opposing counsel says that an exception to hearsay applies, your team must explain why the exception does not apply.
 For example:

 - Your Honor, the statement is not being offered to explain the witness’s subsequent action; rather, it’s being offered for the truth of the matter.